Everest Base Camp map & highlights

 Make the most of your time

-Fly at an altitude of 2,860m from Kathmandu to Lukla, and consider that by the time you’ve trekked to Namche Bazaar, just 7.4km from your starting point at Phakding, you’re not going to be far off 2,860m on foot.
+Fly at an altitude of 2,860m from Kathmandu to Lukla, and consider that by the time you’ve trekked to Namche Bazaar, just 7.4km from your starting point at Phakding, you’re already going to be well above that altitude - on foot.
 This is a trek that is measured in how high you are – not how far you walk.
 Daily distances, from Namche Bazaar to Tengboche and onwards to Dingboche and Lobuche are all around 10km (approx 5 hours’ walking time) and will eventually take you to the Khumbu Glacier at 4,900m.
 From Lobuche you’re just 5km (approx 4 hours) from Gorak Shep and an extra 3.5km (approx 2 hours) to Everest Base Camp South (5,364m) but beware, distances at high altitude take more energy and more time so bear this in mind for the final push.

 Nepal’s Buddhist, backpacker and Hindu haven chucks you into a kaleidoscope of temples and traffic.
 Motorbikes, cycle rickshaws and taxis dodge through alleyways and marigolds are bestowed on deities, while paint daubed cows and dreadlocked holy men wander by in oblivious contentment.
 Ask a local guide to explain the significance of temples and squares for a more enlightening experience.

 The majority of Sherpa accompanying Everest treks come from the Khumbu region, with Namche Bazaar trading centre the gateway to the Himalaya and Sherpa culture.
 Talking to Sherpa guides unlocks a treasure chest of inspirational and humbling stories and is well worth your time in between keeping your legs moving on day walks to nearby Syangboche, Khumjung and the Everest View.